 See which exhibitions & projects I’ve been involved with >>

-With an intuitive, exploratory approach to art, my work often process based.
-It ranges from detailed ink drawings to performative actions and explorations in urban-, gallery- and outdoors spaces.
-I am interested in the nature and spirit of place just as much as our inter-relationships with these spaces and other organisms.
-The initial concept for an artwork often change and evolve over a period of days or weeks.
-A process is often also guided by spontaneous responses to my subject matter and materials, and in this sense each artwork is a new experience and exploration.
-What unifies my work is my underlying intention of sharing my connection and respect for the sacredness and interconnectivity of life.
-I am particularly guided and inspired by ecology, biodiversity, natural cycles and our place as a species within the web of life and the galactic community.
+With an intuitive, exploratory approach to art, my work is often process-based.
+It ranges from detailed ink drawings to performative actions and explorations in urban, gallery, and outdoor spaces.
+I am interested in the nature and spirit of a place just as much as our inter-relationships with these spaces and other organisms.
+The initial concept for an artwork often changes and evolves over a period of days or weeks.
+A process is often also guided by spontaneous responses to my subject matter and materials, and in this sense, each artwork is a new experience and exploration.
+What unifies my work, is my underlying intention of sharing my connection and respect for the sacredness and interconnectivity of life.
+I am particularly guided and inspired by ecology, biodiversity, natural cycles, and our place as a species within the web of life and the galactic community.

 Through exploring and supporting nature conservation and awareness about environmental issues in my work or professional life for the past few years, I have come to believe that the core of our problems is not the system itself.
 It is not society, the government or our cities.
-The core of the problem is the individuals that make up our society and build the inefficient and destructive systems, and individuals who see themselves as disconnected beings, as separate from “nature”, rather than a thread in the web of life.
-I believe that through personal healing, we can build and support a life of harmony and respect for our planet, plant kingdom, animals and each other.
+The core of the problem is the individuals that make up our society, building the inefficient and destructive systems, and individuals who see themselves as disconnected beings, as separate from “nature”, rather than a thread in the web of life.
+I believe that through personal healing, we can build and support a life of harmony and respect for our planet, plant kingdom, animals, and each other.